Intro to Implicit Bias

 This roughly 2-hour experience makes space for peers, neighbors, or colleagues to discuss a variety of topics with an equity focus.
 Dialogue circles meld practices from proactive circles and Civic Reflection.
 Our staff will work with group organizers to identify relevant topics and sources.

-Analyzing Power for Equity (Available Fall 2021)
+Analyzing Power for Equity

-This 8-hour workshop identifies and defines power and oppression and analyzes how it is used in a variety of contexts.
+This 6.5-hour workshop identifies and defines power and oppression and analyzes how it is used in a variety of contexts.
 Participants will learn about the 4 I’s of Oppression and how power impacts different groups.
 The workshop asks participants to apply their power analysis to the institutions they connect with and their own roles, identifying opportunities to work for Equity.
 This workshop acts a foundational workshop for equity work.
-It can be completed in two 4-hour sessions or one full day.
+It can be completed in two 3-hour sessions or one full day.

 Social Justice Leadership Camp